 It is possible that what nitwits and lowbrows come up with together, differs from Gautama Buddha's best intents.
 It may just as well be said that he repeatedly cautions against much contact with fools, as he defines them.
 In remarkable ways he has solved a deep problem that many unique and outstanding individuals have struggled with throughout the ages - that of relating to the norms and behaviour of conform group people, who are not as healthy and kind as might be desired.

 Now let us lend ear to Abraham Maslow.
-He lived up to Buddha's gentle all-round counsel of investigating things (people), and found that those who differ from average people are of two kinds - like happy and glum individuals.
+He found that those who differ from average people are of two kinds, who deviate from the common guys in either valued ways or not-valued ways (plus or minus deviants).
 As for the large mix of guys between those "poles apart", never feel secure of anything.
 That's in Maslow's teaching.

 It is perhaps no wonder that people who excel have a better grip on their surroundings and partners than others.
 Those who master their job, home life and further, have many reasons to be happier than others at the other end of the scale, so to speak, and may soon afford more as well.
 Such "masters of fate" do not as easily give in to problems and opinions of others.
 A certain all right self-confidence helps them to see for themselves, seek information in order to solve problems.
 Where others give in to others and problems, self-actualisers may rather look on problems as challenges to be explored and preferably solved.
 In such ways and others they handle life a lot better than all who wait to be told what to do - or get stuck in fads, which may be the fate of the common lot.